LankySharp/lankysharp.github.io/_posts/2025-01-09-My-Process.md

 In the meantime, I've cobbled together a YouTube Playlist and select readings for a snapshot of how my brain works and why punching into work with a bench grinder is such a good fit.

 [^1]: Push cutting - cutting motion traversing the blade perpendicular through an object focusing on one area of the edge its apex (i.e. not drawing or slicing through the object, which gains mechanical advantage)
 [^2]: Burr - deformed metal at the apex of an edge.
-For an excellent review of burrs, misconceptions, and guidance on the importance of  refining them, check out this excellent *Science of Sharp* article.
+For an excellent review of burrs, misconceptions, and guidance on the importance of  refining them, check out this excellent [*Science of Sharp* article](https://scienceofsharp.com/2024/02/03/seven-misconceptions-about-knife-burrs/)